georust/geotiff/README.md

 Where `longitude` corresponds to the `image_length` and `latitude` to the `image_width`.
 This might be a bit counter intuitive, but seems consistent with GDAL (have to look into this).

+NB: GeoTiff files can encode data as integers, or as floating point values - for simplicity we represent both as f64 values.

 Caution: the `longitude` and `latitude` are only in pixels, no coordinate transformations are applied!

 ## Development and Testing